amethyst/legion/docs/book/src/01_introduction.md

 The core concept of Legion design is based around the concept of `Entities`, `Archetypes` and `Chunks`.
 These three core concepts are the building blocks of legion, and its entity component system.

 ##### Entities
 Entities are strictly ID's, allocated within a given `Universe` of legion, which allow for uniquely referencing component instances.
-ID's may be reused generationally, but legion garuntees taht they are unique in any given universe; this is accomplished by providing each `World` in a `Universe` its own Entity Allocator, which will be unique in that universe.
+ID's may be reused generationally, but legion guarantees that they are unique in any given universe; this is accomplished by providing each `World` in a `Universe` its own Entity Allocator, which will be unique in that universe.

 ##### Archetypes
-An archetype is considered a "Grouping of Components and Tags".
+An Archetype is considered a "Grouping of Components and Tags".
 Entities may have varying numbers and types of components; any combination of these tags and components is considered an `Archetype`.
-In legion, entity storage and parralelization of system execution are all centered on this concept of Archetypes, or like-entities.
+In legion, entity storage and parallelization of system execution are all centered on this concept of Archetypes, or like-entities.